MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-create-blob-container-sas-url.md

    ![Screenshot showing the blob container properties](media/azure-stack-automatic-log-collection/create-blob-container.png)

 1. Click **Create**.

+### Create a blob container

 1. After the deployment succeeds, click **Go to resource**.
 You can also pin the storage account to the Dashboard for easy access.
 1. Click **Storage Explorer (preview)**, right-click **Blob containers**, and click **Create new blob container**.
 1. Enter a name for the new container and click **OK**.

 For more information about types of storage accounts, see [Azure storage account overview](https://docs.microsoft.com/azure/storage/common/storage-account-overview).

-## Copy the SAS URL
+## Create a SAS URL

 1. Right-click the new container, click **Get Shared Access Signature**, and choose these properties:
    - Start time: You can optionally move the start time back.
-   - Expiry time: Increase to two weeks or longer to avoid related alerts about upcoming expiration.
+   - Expiry time: Must be at least 7 days but you can increase the number of days to avoid related alerts about upcoming expiration.
    - Time zone: UTC
    - Permissions: Read, Write, and List
 1. Click **Save**.